NASSM Research Fellows from 2025

 NASSM Research Fellow Award

 The NASSM Research Fellow Award recognizes NASSM’s scholars by honoring their achievement in sport-related scholarship disseminated through NASSM.
 The designation is intended to (a) be one of distinction within NASSM and the Fellow’s own academic community and (b) encourage high standards of research and other forms of scholarship among NASSM members.
 Credentials must be submitted electronically no later than April 1 of the induction year (induction to take place at annual NASSM conference).
-Questions about the NASSM Research Fellow Award or application process should be sent to the Executive Director, Scott Soldat-Valenzuela (director@nassm.org).
+Questions about the NASSM Research Fellow Award or application process should be sent to the NASSM Academic Chair (TBA; Subject: NASSM Research Fellow Award).
 Qualifications (list of minimum criteria) and supporting materials (evidence of minimum criteria) must be submitted online (below) using the guidelines in the Operating Code for the NASSM Research Fellow Award.
-Click below to upload your credentials and submit your application.
+Click the “submit application” below to upload your credentials and submit your application.

 NASSM Sport Management Education Journal Fellow Award

 The NASSM Sport Management Education Journal Fellow Award recognizes NASSM’s scholars by honoring their achievement in the scholarship of teaching and learning germane to the field of sport management.
 The designation is intended to (a) be one of distinction within NASSM and the Fellow’s own academic community and (b) encourage high standards of research and other forms of scholarship among NASSM members.
 Credentials must be submitted electronically no later than April 1 of the induction year (induction to take place at annual NASSM conference).
-Questions about the NASSM Research Fellow Award or application process should be sent to the Executive Director, Scott Soldat-Valenzuela (director@nassm.org).
+Questions about the NASSM Research Fellow Award or application process should be sent to the NASSM Academic Chair (TBA; Subject: SMEJ Fellow Award).
 Qualifications (list of minimum criteria) and supporting materials (evidence of minimum criteria) must be submitted online using the guidelines in the Operating Code for the NASSM Sport Management Education Journal Fellow Award.
 Click below to upload credentials and submit application.

 Student Research Competition Award

 The purpose of the Student Research Competition Award is to recognize a student’s extraordinary research in the field of sport management.
 To be eligible for this competition, students must be enrolled in a college or university and not be employed in a full-time academic position at the submission deadline.
 Students may only submit one paper for this competition, and if accepted for presentation, this paper will count toward the two-presentation maximum for the annual NASSM Conference.
-The winner of the competition will have an opportunity to present the research at the President’s Luncheon of the NASSM Conference.
-The deadline for paper submissions is January 15, 2024.
-Questions about the Student Research Competition Award or application process should be sent to the Executive Director, Scott Soldat-Valenzuela (director@nassm.org).
+The winner of the competition will have an opportunity to present the research at the President’s Luncheon of the NASSM Conference or a designated timeslot and space of significance.
+The deadline for paper submissions is January 15, 2026.
+Questions about the Student Research Competition Award or application process should be sent to the the NASSM Academic Chair (TBA, Subject: NASSM Student Research Award).
 Prior to submission, applicants must abide by the Operating Code for the Student Research Competition Award.
 Click below to upload your paper and submit your application.

 Janet B. Parks NASSM Research Grant